Maryland upsets No. 4 Ohio State 82-61 in Big Ten Tournament to seize familiar spot in semis

 “I'm telling you right now: The Maryland team you see in March is not the same team you see at the beginning,” Sellers said.
 “I think we just proved that.”

-Maryland will play the Nebraska-Michigan State winner on Saturday afternoon, the 10th time in 11 years the Terrapins have reached the semifinals.
-The Huskers and Spartans took the court for their quarterfinal game right after the Terrapins finished avenging two regular-season losses to Ohio State.
+Maryland will play Nebraska on Saturday afternoon, the ninth time in 10 years the Terrapins have reached the semifinals.
+Nebraska and Michigan State took the court for their quarterfinal game right after the Terrapins finished avenging two regular-season losses to Ohio State.

 Maryland owned a 55-31 rebounding edge and a 19-5 advantage in second-chance points on the way to its first win this season against a ranked opponent.